 Rapid technological advancements have changed the economy, and our educational practices need to adapt to this new reality.
 Through competency-based learning, a student’s progress is closely monitored and the curriculum is adapted based on their unique strengths.
 The focus on developing critical skills at an early age, as opposed to attaining a certain grade, helps better prepare students for higher education and beyond.

-Learn more about Bennett Day Upper School's approach to competency-based assessment at one of our Information Sessions:
+Learn more about Bennett Day Upper School's approach to competency-based assessment at our next Virtual Open House: